Mastercard Incorporated (NYSE:MA) Shares Sold by DeDora Capital Inc.

 Wall Street Analysts Forecast Growth

 Several analysts recently commented on MA shares.
-Morgan Stanley boosted their price target on Mastercard from $437.00 to $438.00 and gave the stock an “overweight” rating in a research report on Friday, January 27th.
-Truist Financial upped their target price on Mastercard from $400.00 to $450.00 and gave the company a “buy” rating in a report on Friday, January 20th.
+Barclays boosted their price target on Mastercard from $427.00 to $437.00 and gave the stock an “overweight” rating in a research report on Sunday, January 29th.
+Susquehanna upped their target price on Mastercard from $405.00 to $433.00 and gave the company a “positive” rating in a report on Friday, January 27th.
+Morgan Stanley upped their target price on Mastercard from $437.00 to $438.00 and gave the company an “overweight” rating in a report on Friday, January 27th.
 Mizuho upped their target price on Mastercard from $380.00 to $405.00 and gave the company a “buy” rating in a report on Monday, January 30th.
-Wells Fargo & Company upped their target price on Mastercard from $365.00 to $405.00 and gave the company an “overweight” rating in a report on Thursday, December 15th.
-Finally, Robert W. Baird upped their target price on Mastercard from $370.00 to $410.00 and gave the company an “outperform” rating in a report on Monday, January 23rd.
+Finally, BMO Capital Markets dropped their target price on Mastercard from $427.00 to $414.00 and set an “outperform” rating for the company in a report on Friday, January 27th.
 One analyst has rated the stock with a sell rating, two have issued a hold rating and twenty-one have assigned a buy rating to the company.
 According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus price target of $413.41.

 Mastercard Price Performance

-Mastercard (NYSE:MA – Get Rating) last released its quarterly earnings data on Thursday, January 26th.
-The credit services provider reported $2.65 EPS for the quarter, beating analysts’ consensus estimates of $2.56 by $0.09.
+Mastercard (NYSE:MA – Get Rating) last posted its quarterly earnings results on Thursday, January 26th.
+The credit services provider reported $2.65 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.56 by $0.09.
+The company had revenue of $5.82 billion for the quarter, compared to analyst estimates of $5.79 billion.
 Mastercard had a return on equity of 158.38% and a net margin of 44.65%.
-The business had revenue of $5.82 billion for the quarter, compared to the consensus estimate of $5.79 billion.
-During the same quarter in the prior year, the business posted $2.35 EPS.
-The business’s revenue for the quarter was up 11.5% on a year-over-year basis.
+Mastercard’s revenue for the quarter was up 11.5% compared to the same quarter last year.
+During the same quarter last year, the company earned $2.35 EPS.
 Analysts anticipate that Mastercard Incorporated will post 12.13 earnings per share for the current fiscal year.

 Mastercard Announces Dividend